-With desserts, it's best to wait until after you've tested your post meal blood sugar levels and having your dessert as a 'snack', rather than overindulging and having too many carbs in one go.
+With desserts, it’s best to wait until after you’ve tested your post-meal blood sugar levels and have your dessert as a ‘snack’, rather than overindulging and having too many carbs in one go.
 Remember rule #1 of the 8 golden rules is to eat little and often!

-Zingy, fresh citrus springs to mind with Easter and so I've decided to find a lemon dessert choice.
+Zingy, fresh citrus springs to mind with Easter and so I’ve decided to share plenty of lemon dessert choices.

-This lemon curd could stirred into a good Full fat Greek yoghurt, mixed into whipped double cream or layered with cream or soft cream cheese and a crushed Nairns oat biscuit, digestive or hobnob and nuts.
+This lemon curd could be stirred into a good Full-fat Greek yoghurt, mixed into whipped double cream or layered with cream or soft cream cheese and a crushed Nairns oat biscuit, digestive or hobnob and nuts.

 If you want a quick sweet treat then you could spread this with a generous dollop of clotted cream straight onto an oat biscuit.